Institute For Advanced Psychiatry

 Bipolar disorder, also known as manic depression, affects about 2.8% of American adults each year.
-Licensed psychiatrist Diana Ghelber, MD, treats patients of all ages with bipolar disorder at her private practice, the Institute for Advanced Psychiatry, in Fort Worth, Texas.
-If you’re looking for integrative treatment for bipolar disorder, call or book an appointment online today.
+Licensed psychiatrist Diana Ghelber, MD, treats patients of all ages with bipolar disorder at her private practice, the Institute for Advanced Psychiatry, in Fort Worth & Granbury, Texas.
+If you’re looking for integrative treatment for bipolar disorder, call the Institute for Advanced Psychiatry.

 Bipolar disorder is a mental health condition that causes dramatic shifts in your mood, energy level, and ability to think clearly.
 When you have bipolar disorder, your moods swing from extreme highs (manic episodes) to deep lows (depressive episodes).